-Administrative expenses incurred in connection with the operations of the Plan are paid by the Plan Sponsor, except for loan and certain investment fees, which are borne by the Plan.
+Administrative expenses incurred in connection with the operations of the Plan are paid by the Plan Sponsor, except for loan, distribution, and certain investment fees, which are borne by the Plan and applied to the applicable participant balances.
 Substantially all of these expenses are paid to parties-in-interest of the Plan and are based on reasonable and customary rates for the related services.